And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 Thank you, sir.

-Um, I have an apology to make.
+I have an apology to make.

-And wait a minute.
+Wait a minute.

-Right for Hillary Care.
+Right, for Hillary Care.

-That's exactly where I remember that bus tour very well.
+I remember that bus tour very well.

-And uh this was the no no, you finish your thought.
+No, no, you finish your thought.

-So it was supposed to be a choreac choreographed event, but it was announced like the day or a couple days prior that she was going to be here.
+So it was supposed to be a choreographed event, but it was announced like the day or a couple days prior that she was going to be here.

 And so these people were outnumbered like three or four to one.

-And the the crowd was polite.
+And the crowd was polite.

-See, this happened at every and back then you hated me, right?
+See, this happened at every step.

-You didn't like the way I was treating the wife of the president of the United States.
+You didn't like the way I was treating the wife of the President of the United States.

-I was I was shown how wrong I was.
+I was shown how wrong I was.

 I see.